HicrestLaboratory/SPARTA/README.md

 * include
 * obj
 * programs
 * src
+* test

 each folder contains
 * general: files needed by all versions
 * cuda: files needed by the cuda version
 * mkl: files needed by the mkl version

-running `make cuda_test` or `make mkl_test` (currently not supported) will create a test executable of the cuda version or the mkl version respectively.
-The executable will be placed in programs/cuda or programs/mkl.
+running `make test_cublas_VBS` will create a test executable of the cuda test.
+The executable will be placed in programs/cuda.
 You can run it with different command line arguments to test different features.
+run the scripts in scripts to run and save some experiments.

 Options for the cuda_test: